iamakashk/cses-solutions-java/README.md

-# This repository will is consists of the solution of problems from https://cses.fi/problemset
+# This repository will is consists of the java cses solutions from https://cses.fi/problemset